Javac-g/Functional-Interfaces.-Lambda/README.md

  }
 </code>
 </pre>
-Add to App class static field greetingOperator of type BinaryOperator .
+Add to the App class a static field greetingOperator of type BinaryOperator.

-The greetingOperator should create a new string as a result by the rule: "Hello " + parameter1 + " " + parameter2 + "!!!"
+The greeting operator should create a new string as a result by the rule: "Hello " + parameter1 + " " + parameter2 + "!!!"

-Create a static method createGreetings(...) that takes two parameters: List<Person> and BinaryOperator and generates List<String> as a result.
+Create a static method createGreetings(...) that takes two parameters: List<Person> and BinaryOperator, and generates List<String> as a result.
 We should be able to pass greetingOperator as a parameter here.

 Please, use the second parameter in creating the result.